flawsom/Luffyy/README.md

 - **Streaming**: Stream anime episodes and movies directly from the website.

-- **User-friendly**: luffy is designed with a user-friendly interface to enhance your viewing experience.
+- **User-friendly**: Luffy is designed with a user-friendly interface to enhance your viewing experience.

 ## Technologies Used